Immaculate Reception: Referee call

 Harris crossed the goal line at approximately 3:29 PM EST. Fans immediately rushed the field; it took fifteen minutes to clear them so the extra point could be kicked to give the Steelers what turned out to be their final margin of victory, 13–7.
 Although this has been described as the first known use of television replay to confirm a call (there was no instant replay review then), at the time the NFL denied that the decision was made in the press box or using a television replay.
 An Oakland Tribune article two days after the game reported that Gordon told reporters in the press box that the decision had been made using the replay.
 Gordon has dismissed this as "a total fabrication".
 NFL officials Jim Kensil and Val Pinchbeck, who were in the press box with McNally, also deny that replay was used in making the decision on the play.

 In various NFL Films productions about the play years later, various Raiders have theorized that the real purpose of Swearingen's phone conversation was to see if there were enough police on hand to ensure the players' safety if the play was ruled incomplete.
 The theory claims there were too few police so the play was called for the Steelers out of fear.
-In one of the films, McNally laughs at the suggestion.
+In one of the films, McNally, not surprisingly, laughs at the suggestion.

 The play is still disputed by those involved, particularly by living personnel from the Raiders and their fans, who insist the Raiders should have won.
-Tatum said that the ball did not bounce off him, both immediately after the game as well as later; however, in his memoirs, Tatum equivocated, stating that he could not honestly say whether or not the ball hit him.
+Tatum maintained that the ball did not bounce off him, both immediately after the game as well as later; however, in his memoirs, Tatum equivocated, stating that he could not honestly say whether or not the ball hit him.
 Villapiano, who was covering Harris at the time, maintains that the ball hit Fuqua.
 Fuqua has been coy, supposedly saying he knows exactly what happened that day but will never tell.
 Villapiano has also stated that he was illegally blocked by McMakin as he was pursuing Harris following the reception and he would have tackled Harris without it.
 Raiders coach Madden echoed this complaint.
 According to Raiders defensive back George Atkinson, the play is known by the Raiders and their fans as the "Immaculate Deception" because "the public was deceived, the officials were deceived, and we got deceived."